yochaigal/cairn/wip/2e/how-does-variable-difficulty-work.md

 > Freya flees the scene (no DEX save required), leaving the Wood Troll to bleed out, or so she thought...

 ##

+> Wolfram, Lucius, and Freya are investigating rumors of an invisible creature that has been attacking travelers on the road between villages.
+They've tracked the creature to its island den just 40ft from the shoreline of a poison lake.
+The lake is separated from the surrounding forest by heavy mud flats.

+**Warden**: _"The creature's footprints end at the shore of a roiling lake that bubbles and swirls violently.
+Knowing the history of the region, you realize that if the lake water doesn't kill you, the toxic fumes stemming from its surface definitely will!"_

+**Wolfram**: _"We know that the blasted thing makes its home on that pile of rocks out there.
+Obviously we can't swim across, but I have an idea about how we might draw it out!
+Lucius, I'm sorry but of the three of us, you're the most... soft.
+In other words, the perfect the bait!
+Let's make it seem as if your cart is stuck in the mud.
+I've had a blanket rolled up in my blanket for a while now, perhaps Freya and I can hide under it?"_